-Samples submitted for laboratory analysis from all monitoring wells will be analyzed for the TCL for VOCs, SVOCs, pesticides and PCBs, the TAL for metals (including mercury and hexavalent chromium), and cyanide.
-Samples submitted for laboratory analysis from select monitoring wells RI1, RI5 and RI7 will also be analyzed for PFAS and 1,4-dioxane.
-The rationale for the selection of these wells for PFAS analysis is that RI1 is an up-gradient well, RI7 is a down-gradient well, and RI5 is a down-gradient well in the vicinity of the Site's south adjoining property that was historically used for industrial purposes.
-As a note, these sampling locations are subject to change based on field conditions (in consultation with DEC).
+Samples submitted for laboratory analysis from all monitoring wells will be analyzed for TCL VOCs, SVOCs, pesticides and PCBs, and TAL metals (including mercury and hexavalent chromium), and cyanide.
+Samples submitted for laboratory analysis from select monitoring wells RIMW1, RIMW4 and RIMW6 will also be analyzed for PFAS and 1,4-dioxane.
+The rationale for the selection of these wells for PFAS and 1,4-dioxane analysis is that RIMW1 is an up-gradient well and RIMW4 and RIMW6 are downgradient wells within each Site parcel.
+These sampling locations are subject to change based on field conditions (in consultation with NYSDEC).

-3.2.6 Soil Vapor Assessment
+3.2.7 Soil Vapor Assessment

-A soil vapor assessment will be conducted in the approximate footprint of the Site's proposed building.
-The assessment will be conducted to evaluate the potential presence of environmentally impacted soil vapor and the potential for any impacted soil vapor to migrate into the interior of the proposed building.
-The assessment will involve the collection of two (2) soil vapor samples depicted as SV1 and SV2 on Figure 2.
+A soil vapor assessment will be conducted in the approximate footprint of the Site's proposed building and near the perimeter of the site.
+The assessment will be conducted to evaluate the potential presence of environmentally impacted soil vapor and the potential for impacted soil vapor to migrate into the interior of the proposed building and neighboring buildings.
+The assessment will include the collection of seven soil vapor samples depicted as RISV1 through RISV7 on Figure 2 with three of the soil vapor sampling points being co-located with three of the monitoring wells (RISV1 with RIMW4; RISV2 with RIMW1; and RISV7 with RIMW6).
 One (1) ambient outdoor air sample will also be collected to assess ambient background air levels in the vicinity of the soil vapor sampling points.
 The samples will be collected in accordance with the FSP in Appendix A.